 The Constitution says that the president, vice president and civil officers of the United States "shall be removed from office on impeachment for, and conviction of, treason, bribery, or other high crimes and misdemeanors."

 Individual House members can introduce impeachment resolutions like bills, or the House could initiate proceedings by passing a resolution that authorizes an impeachment inquiry.
 Of more than 60 impeachment proceedings, less than a third have led to full impeachments and just eight people have been convicted and removed from office by the Senate, according to Congressional impeachment history.
 (Those eight people were all federal judges.)

-Two presidents — Andrew Jackson and Bill Clinton — have also been impeached.
+Two presidents — Andrew Johnson and Bill Clinton — have also been impeached.
 A list of all 19 people impeached by the House, and the result of those proceedings, is available here.